-SCIENCE FOR CITIZENS 11 (MSCCT11)
+Science for Citizens 11 (MSCCT11)

 Science for Citizens focuses on modern scientific investigative techniques and how science impacts our daily lives.
 Students will conduct investigations into aspects of health science, technology, and pseudo-science.
 Also emphasized is the practical side of science including WHMIS certification and forensic science.
-Finally, the course covers an in-depth look at Global Science, including extreme weather events, climate change, energy generation, and sustainability of resources.
+Finally, the course covers an in-depth look at Global Science, including extreme weather events, climate change, energy generation, and sustainability of resource.